• Skip to main content

 • Add the oil, egg, vanilla and brown and white sugars to the butter.
 Mix well.

-• Divide dough into 1 tbsp. portions and arrange them in the electric skillet (around 2 inches apart).
+• Divide the dough into 1 tablespoon portions and arrange them in the electric skillet (around 2 inches apart).
 Flatten them a little with a spatula.

 • Cover and bake until golden on the bottom and the edges start to firm up, about 8 minutes (if it's not easy to flip them, they are not quite ready).
 Flip them, cover again and bake 6 more minutes or until golden brown and baked through.